tytydraco/yessleep/out/A_man_with_a_dog_took_my_super_powered_elementary_school_classmates_away_when_I_was_eight_years_old_Now_I_think_Ive_brought_them_back.md

 If one of my classmates was going to kill me.

 Mom came to collect me, not saying a word in the car.
-Instead of talking to me about my three dead classmates, and Roman Carlisle, she took me to Target to distract me.
+Instead of talking to me about my three dead classmates, and Roman Fairview, she took me to Target to distract me.
 She bought me a new coat, some dry shampoo, and a comic book.

 When she was loading groceries into the car, I glimpsed a kid standing on the other side of the road.
 Mimi Wainwright.
 She had been sick on the day of Roman’s breakdown.
 I don’t think her mom had told her, because when she saw me, she waved.
 “Cole!”
 Mimi bounced up and down with a wide smile.
 “Hi!
 Did you watch the new episode of SpongeBob?!”